 Oven-Fried Potato Latkes

-Latkes, or crisp onion-scented potato pancakes, are a traditional Jewish holiday dish.
-Go to any Hanukah party and you’ll find an apron-clad Jewish mother or grandmother standing at the stove frying and doling them out – a tradition I loved and cherished until I became the poor mother who had to make them.
+Latkes, or crisp onion-scented potato pancakes, are a traditional Hanukkah dish.
+Go to any Hanukkah party and you’ll find an apron-clad Jewish mother or grandmother standing at the stove frying and doling them out – a tradition I loved and cherished until I became the poor mother who had to make them.
 Cooking short-order style, hot oil splattering all over the kitchen, children running underfoot – no thank you!
 Enter these oven-fried latkes.
 They’re no healthier, mind you, but just as good, half the mess and so much easier.